quicwg/base-drafts/draft-ietf-quic-tls.md

 The server transitions to using 1-RTT keys after sending its first flight of TLS handshake messages.
 From this point, the server protects all packets with 1-RTT keys.
-Future packets are therefore protected with 1-RTT keys and marked with a KEY_PHASE of 1.
+Future packets are therefore protected with 1-RTT keys.
+Initially, these are marked with a KEY_PHASE of 0.

 ### Retransmission and Acknowledgment of Unprotected Packets